SuperOfficeDocs/data-access/docs/netserver/index.md

 > [!TIP]
 > Before you start coding, brush up on your knowledge about [SuperOffice authentication][13].

-### Integration points

-**Low-level:**

-* Document Plugin
-* Sentry Plugin
-* Add or override archive providers
-* Add or override resources providers
-* Multiple levels of database access

-**High-level:**

-* [Webhooks][9]
-* [SOAP][6]
-* [REST][10]
-* [CRMScript][11]

-**Related SDK:**

-* [NetServer Core SDK][8] (long loading time)
-* [NetServer Web Services][7]

-### Performance

-The following figure displays a summary of performance using the different objects available to extract data from the database using Entities and Rows.
-The test database was a small one, with only 39 contacts.
-Using performance counters, the test included retrieving all contacts as a ContactCollection, ContactList, and ContactRows.
-ContactRows, being the lowest layer used, clearly outperformed the other two queries with an average of 9.1 milliseconds.
-The ContactCollection query finished a little while later, at an average of 25.8 milliseconds.
-The ContactList trailed far behind the other two, with an average search time of 212.4 milliseconds.

-![Performance testing][img6]

-## Conclusion

 This has been a high-level view of NetServer.
 As you can see, there is a vast difference between the different approaches.
 Be aware though that, just because one layer took longer to complete than the other, it does not imply that a layer should be ignored.
 Each query type has its place in the development world when used judiciously.

 <!-- Referenced links -->